wgslsmith/wgslsmith/README.md

 - [Rust](https://rustup.rs/)

-## Usage
+## Building

-Building and running the program generator can be done as follows:
+Full instructions for building can be found in the [docs](https://wgslsmith.github.io/building.html).

+Alternatively, if you just want to build the generator (without having to build dawn) you can run:

 ```sh
 $ git clone --recursive https://github.com/wgslsmith/wgslsmith